dlt-hub/dlt/docs/website/docs/pipelines/stripe.md

 `dlt pipeline <pipeline_name> show`

-(For example, the pipeline_name for the above pipeline is `stripe_analytics`, you may also use any custom name instead)
+(For example, the pipeline_name for the above source is `stripe_analytics`, you may also use any custom name instead)

 ## Customization